7 Soothing Zen Bathroom Design Ideas To Achieve Relaxation And Tranquility

 Clutter is often believed to induce stress.
 When we walk into a room and see a lot of décor pieces in a small space, that can have the effect opposite of soothing.
-So, to prevent causing more stress when you get home and into your bathroom, minimize all the clutter that can be on top of your wall hung bathroom vanity units.
-You can get wicker or wooden baskets to hide in them the products that you use daily, or get a medicine cabinet and put all your hygiene products inside.
+So, to prevent causing more stress when you get home by minimizing all the clutter.
+You can get wicker or wooden baskets to hide the products you use, or get a medicine cabinet and put all your hygiene products inside.
 That way, your vanity won’t have clutter that can easily get out of hand and start annoying you.

 2. Go for the earthy tones

-Zen design is usually inspired by natural colours, soft tones, and shades that represent the earth, such as beige, white, pink, grey.
-Having loud colours can only be counter-productive in the efforts of achieving tranquillity.
+Zen design is usually inspired by natural colors, soft tones, and shades that represent the earth, such as beige, white, pink, grey.
+Having loud colors can only be counter-productive in the efforts of achieving tranquillity.
 This includes black.
-Although the black colour is considered minimalistic, it can be very loud in a smaller bathroom, where you are trying to achieve a Zen look.
+Although black is considered minimalistic, it can be very loud in a smaller bathroom, where you are trying to achieve a Zen look.
 So, instead of going black as most homes do, go for something more calming.

-Colourful tiles are also a bad choice.
-But, if you are renting, and can’t change the tiles, you can always cover them up with removable stickers, ship-lap, or area rug.
-Place the rug in front of your vanity, and choose one that is white or beige, and softer.
-That way, you can give your feet a moment of relaxation too, while you perform your morning rituals in front of the mirror.
+Colorful tiles are also a bad choice.
+But, if you are renting, and can’t change the tiles, you can always cover them up with removable stickers, ship-lap, or an area rug.
+Place the rug in front of your vanity, and choose one that is white or beige.
+That way you can give your feet a moment of relaxation while you perform your morning rituals in front of the mirror.